supertokens/supertokens-website/README.md

 This is a library written in TypeScript that implements the **frontend part of user session management for websites**.
 You can use this to make http(s) API calls to your backend that require an authenticated user.

 Features:
-- When you make an API call, and if the access token has expired, this library will transparently take care of refreshing the session for you.
-After successfully refreshing it, it will call your API for you again and return its response.
+- When you make an API call, and if the access token has expired, this library will automatically take care of refreshing the token for you.
+After successfully refreshing it, it will call your API with the new token again and return its response.
-- Takes care of race conditions mentioned in the footer of this blog post: <TODO blog post link>
+- Takes care of race conditions mentioned in the footer of this blog post. <TODO blog post link>

 ## Installation
+To get started, you just need to do:
 ```bash
 npm i --save auth-website
 ```